NyanSatan/Anya/README.md

 * Python 3.10+
 * libanya

-In the new Anya we no longer use `pyusb`.
+In the new Anya (beta 7+) we no longer use `pyusb`.
 Instead, we use `libanya` as a backend, which is basically Anya's C library compiled as a dynamic library (powered by `libirecovery`)

 `libanya.dylib` must be either in the current working directory, or you need to provide a path to it in `LIBANYA` environment variable.
 The variable overrides the current working directory's dylib